WebKit/explainers/DeclarativeWebPush/README.md

 * Add a new event to optionally transform a notification, but leaving it impossible for a push to be silent
 * Include declarative Badging API support

-We’ve made an initial, experimental implementation of our proposal that we believe achieves these goals and validates our design.
+Below follows a concrete proposal.
+Apple's WebKit team has made an initial, experimental implementation of our proposal that validates our design.

 ## Plan of action: Amend existing specifications